-Finally, except for Kilimanjaro porters, also all other staff enjoy fair salaries that ensure they are not dependent on tips from guests putting them on an un-equal ground from start.
-We promote equality and as travelers we all know that the best traveling experience is offered when we feel connected and on equal terms with the people we visit.
-Stopping tip dependency in the travelling industry ensures human rights for staff and quality of experience as you avoid feeling like a wandering ATM.
-This is the innovative social impact Fair Travel™ is part of in Tanzanian tourism and we know it makes sense to visit any destination in the same way.
+Besides Kilimanjaro porters, all other staff working for you enjoy fair salaries too.
+This is to ensure they are not dependent on tips from you, which puts them on an un-equal position from start.
+We promote equality and as travelers we all know that the best traveling experiences happen when we feel connected and on equal terms with the people we visit.
+Stopping tip dependency in the traveling industry ensures human rights for staff and quality of experience as you avoid feeling like a wandering ATM-machine.
+This is the innovative social impact Fair Travel™ is part of in Tanzanian tourism and we know it makes sense to visit any other destination in the same way.

 Sustainability is key and for this reason we have chosen to channel profits from your adventures to Carbon Tanzania.
 The specific project is called: ‘Reduced Emissions from Deforestation and Forest Degradation in the Yaeda Valley, Northern Tanzania’.